Join Here | Log In

 Avoiding bias:

-There are a couple hundred scientific articles published by the manufacturer of the C15:0 supplement that explore the benefits of pentadecanoic acid.
+There are a couple of hundred scientific articles published by the manufacturer of the C15:0 supplement that explore the benefits of pentadecanoic acid.
 I wanted to state up front that I’m focusing specifically on peer-reviewed studies that don’t seem to be funded by any supplement company – just to avoid any inadvertent biases.

 Background on saturated fatty acids:

-C15:0 is an odd chain saturated fatty acid, which is unusual, so let’s start with a little background on saturated fats.
+C15:0 is an odd-chain saturated fatty acid, which is unusual, so let’s start with a little background on saturated fats.

 Saturated fatty acids are used in the body in multiple ways – for energy, as part of the cell membrane, as precursors for inflammatory molecules, as signaling molecules, and as protein modifications.[ref]

 Saturated fats are named and referenced by the number of carbon atoms.
 For example, palmitic acid is called C16:0.
-The number before the colon indicates the number of carbon atoms and the number after the colon is the number of double bonds.
+The number before the colon indicates the number of carbon atoms, and the number after the colon is the number of double bonds.

 examples of the naming of different saturated and unsaturated fatty acids